evannglt/cocktail-app/diary.md

 - Evaluated the use of Toasters for feedback in the UI, but this was deprioritized and added to the backlog due to project time constraints.

-  **Issues:**
+###### Front-End issues

 - Concerned that implementing all the pages _and_ the add-ons might be too complex within the available time.
 - Small bug with the Scroll View inside a Safe Area View not expanding to the bottom of it.
 Put in the sprint to-do list.
 - Small bug with the picture of the log-in page with smaller phones.
 Since then, we test on a simulator of multiple devices to make sure the design is as compatible as possible.
 - Design for the _Other User's recipes_, but no way in the UI to access it.
 Added a profile picture in the Recipe page of a cocktail.

+###### Back-End issues

 - For the CI/CD pipeline, we had some troubles with the startup actions of the Spring Boot application.
 We found a solution by using profiles in the test classes and removing the startup actions when testing.
-Moreover, we had to use a specific configuration using **H2** (in memory databse) and not the PostgreSQL database when testing, as this would throw errors when being executed in the Gitlab runner.
+Moreover, we had to use a specific configuration using **H2** (in memory database) and not the PostgreSQL database when testing, as this would throw errors when being executed in the Gitlab runner.
 - Concerning tests, some annotations from Spring Boot were crashing the tests.
 We had to remove them and use the **@SpringBootTest** annotation instead.

 #### Week 3